Thespaceblade/SQL-Column-Extractor/README.md

 - Unqualified columns in multi-table queries use fallback to first table in FROM clause if table cannot be determined from context
 - Columns with unresolvable table references (e.g., nonexistent_table.column) are skipped, except for originally unqualified columns which are included with fallback table
+- Derived table references (subqueries, CROSS APPLY results) appear as `derived_alias.column` since there's no underlying physical table (this is correct behavior)
+- CTE references appear as `CTE_name.column` (this is correct behavior for CTEs)
 - Some SQL dialects may require explicit `--dialect` specification
 - Very large SQL files may take longer to process
 - CSV format does not support filters or auto-formatting (Excel only)